 The Board's general investment consultant acts as a fiduciary to the Fund, providing reports to the Board on emerging trends and issues of concern to public pension funds generally and to the Fund in particular.
-The general investment consultant also analyzes and makes recommendations with respect to the Board's asset allocation and investment structure, policies, the investment advisors' implementation of policy and strategy, the appropriate investment horizon for the Fund given its actuarial characteristics, and provides such other research as may be required from time to time.
+The general investment consultant also analyzes and makes recommendations with respect to the Board's asset allocation and investment structure, policies, the investment managers' implementation of policy and strategy, the appropriate investment horizon for the Fund given its actuarial characteristics, and provides such other research as may be required from time to time.

 In addition to the general investment consultant, the Board may retain other investment consultants as required for specialized needs, such as for particular asset classes or unique investment projects.
 These specialty consultants will report to the Board on emerging trends and issues that are germane to their respective assignments and that are of concern to public pension funds generally and to the Fund in particular.
-Within the scope of their assignments, the specialty consultants will also analyze and make recommendations with respect to this Policy, the investment advisors' implementation of policy and strategy, and provide such other research as may be needed from time to time.
+Within the scope of their assignments, the specialty consultants will also analyze and make recommendations with respect to this Policy, the investment managers' implementation of policy and strategy, and provide such other research as may be needed from time to time.

-The general and specialty consultants should be free of conflicts of interest or, where they potentially exist, make complete and total disclosure to the Board.
+The general and specialty consultants should be free of conflicts of interest or, where they potentially exist, make complete and total disclosure to the Board and obtain pre-clearance from the board.

-F. Alternative Investment Consultant
+F. Private Equity Consultant

-The alternative investment consultant will provide non-discretionary alternative investment consulting services.
-The alternative investment consultant will assist staff in performing due diligence investigations on prospective alternative investment opportunities; assist staff with identifying and accessing top-tier and first time/nascent funds; recommend specific alternative investments to SERS and maintain an alternative investment database.
-The alternative investment consultant will also participate in the development and refinement of alternative investment policies, objectives, strategies, benchmarking, risk assumptions and asset mix appropriate for each sub-asset class; as well as perform qualitative and quantitative portfolio oversight procedures and prepare performance measurement.
-The alternative investment consultant will make presentations to the Board supporting investment recommendations as they arise, and review performance at least semi-annually.
+The private equity consultant acts as a fiduciary to the Fund, and will provide non-discretionary private equity consulting services.
+The private equity consultant will assist staff in performing due diligence investigations on prospective private equity and private debt investment opportunities, assist staff with identifying and accessing investment opportunities, recommend specific private equity investments to SERS, and maintain a deal log of private equity investment opportunities.
+The private equity consultant will also participate in the development and refinement of private equity policies, objectives, strategies, benchmarking, risk assumptions, and asset mix appropriate for each sub-asset class; as well as perform qualitative and quantitative portfolio oversight procedures and prepare performance measurement.
+The private equity consultant will make presentations to the Board supporting investment recommendations as they arise, and review performance at least semi-annually.

-The alternative investment consultant should be free of conflicts of interest or, where they potentially exist, make complete and total disclosure to the Board and obtain pre-clearance from the Board.
+The private equity consultant should be free of conflicts of interest or, where they potentially exist, make complete and total disclosure to the Board and obtain pre-clearance from the Board.